 A single non-zero stream_packet_label is assigned to all CWSs but ensuring unique values of wps_waveform_parameter_set_ids in WPS packets

 provide the mapping of value zero to a unique non-zero value of stream_packet_label.
-Such cases may occur when, e.g., existing bitstreams are being multiplexed.
+Such cases may occur when, e.g., existing conformant bitstreams are being multiplexed.

-Generating the following HLS packets to be added into the bitstream can be done while processing an input signal (e.g., during the encoding) or by processing an existing conformance bitstream.
+Generating the following HLS packets to be added into the bitstream can be done while processing an input signal (e.g., during the encoding) or by processing an existing conformant bitstream.

-TIMESTAMP packets handle the timing information and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.6 and 6.4.2.6, respectively.
+Timestamp packets handle the timing information and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.6 and 6.4.2.6, respectively.

-SEGMENT payload packets handle the carriage of segment payload and the corresponding metadata such as specific features within a segment and distortion measures.
+Segment payload packets handle the carriage of segment payload and the corresponding metadata such as specific features within a segment and distortion measures.
 The usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.7, 6.3.2.8, 6.3.2.9 and 6.4.2.7, 6.4.2.8, 6.4.2.9, respectively.

-FEATURE set packets maintain the list of identified features of a waveform and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.10 and 6.4.2.10, respectively.
+Feature set packets maintain the list of identified features of a waveform and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.10 and 6.4.2.10, respectively.

-CONFIG set packets provide various parameters to facilitate easier, proper interpretation and interaction with the signal and bitstream.
+Configuration set packets provide various parameters to facilitate easier, proper interpretation and interaction with the signal and bitstream.
 The usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.11, 6.3.2.12 and 6.4.2.11, 6.4.2.12, respectively.

-UUID_U and UUID_S packets handle the user and stream identification, respectively.
+User identifier and Stream identifier packets handle the user and stream identification, respectively.
 The usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.14, 6.3.2.15, 6.3.2.16 and 6.4.2.14, 6.4.2.15, 6.4.2.16, respectively.

-AUTH_START and AUTH_SIG packets handle the authentication mechanism and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.17, 6.3.2.18 and 6.4.2.17, 6.4.2.18, respectively.
+Authentication start and Authentication signature packets handle the authentication mechanism and the usage at the encoder shall conform to the specified syntax and semantics in clause 6.3.2.17, 6.3.2.18 and 6.4.2.17, 6.4.2.18, respectively.

+Channel Rereferencing

+The encoder may use channel rereferencing to improve compression performance.
+For each channel group two modes of rereferencing are defined: Common Average Referencing (CAR) and Channel Subtraction.

+In CAR mode the common average of all channels in the channel group is calculated as an additional channel.
+This additional channel shall be subtracted from all other channels and encoded as the first channel within the channel group.

+In Channel Subtraction mode one of the channels in the channel group shall be selected as the reference channel, and shall be subtracted from all other channels in the channel group.
+The selection of the reference channel may be determined as the channel that has the lowest standard deviation with respect to all other channels, or by other means.